hbrobotics/ros_arduino_bridge/README.md

 to define an output pin, set the direction explicitly to output.
 In the example above, the Arduino LED (pin 13) will be turned on and off at a rate of 2 times per second.

+_Defining Servo Configurations_

+The *joints* parameter defines a dictionary of joint names and servo parameters.
+(You can name each joint whatever you like but rememember that joint names will become part of the servo's ROS topic and service names.)

+The most important parameter is *pin* which of course must match the pin the servo attaches to on your Arduino.
+Most PWM servos operate from 0 to 180 degrees with a "neutral" point of 90 degrees.
+ROS uses radians instead of degrees for joint positions but it is usually easier for programmers to specify the angular limits in the config file using degrees.
+The ROS Arduino Bridge pacakge takes care of the conversion to radians.
+An *init_position* of 0 therefore means 0 degrees relative to the neutral point of 90 degrees.
+A *max_angle* of 90 degrees maps into 180 degrees at the servo.

 _Setting Drivetrain and PID Parameters_